Research

 Book Chapters

 2015.
 “The Phrasal Verb in American English: Using Corpora to Track Down Historical Trends in Particle Distribution, Register Variation, and Noun Collocations.”
 With David West Brown.
-Studies in the History of the English Language VI: Evidence and Method in Histories of English, edited by Michael Adams, R. D. Fulk, and Laurel J. Brinton, De Gruyter, pp. 71-98.
+Studies in the History of the English Language VI: Evidence and Method in Histories of English, edited by Michael Adams, R. D. Fulk, & Laurel J. Brinton, De Gruyter, pp. 71-98.

 2008.
 “Borrowed Derivational Morphology in Late Middle English: A Study of the Records of the London Grocers and Goldsmiths.”
-Studies in the History of the English Language IV: Empirical and Analytical Advances in the Study of English Language Change, edited by Susan Fitzmaurice and Donka Minkova, De Gruyter, pp. 231-64.
+Studies in the History of the English Language IV: Empirical and Analytical Advances in the Study of English Language Change, edited by Susan Fitzmaurice & Donka Minkova, De Gruyter, pp. 231-64.

 ©